Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Proposed latent model

 \section{Proposed latent model}

-In this work we modify a well-established deterministic core-readout framework --- consisting of a factorized 3D convolutional core~\citep{Vystrcilova2024.03.06.583740} and a Gaussian readout~\citep{lurz2022generalization}--- to a probabilistic latent state architecture (for details see \cref{apd:fourth}).
+In this work, we modify a well-established deterministic core-readout framework --- consisting of a factorized 3D convolutional core~\citep{Vystrcilova2024.03.06.583740} and a Gaussian readout~\citep{lurz2022generalization}--- to a probabilistic latent state architecture (details in \cref{apd:fourth}).
 Specifically, we add an encoder that takes a subset of neurons as input, reduces their dimensionality, and derives a latent variable.
 This latent state is then combined with the transformed visual input to predict the activity of other neurons from the same session.
 This model is equivalent to a latent variable model that predicts neuronal activity from two independent factors i) latent state and ii) the input video.
-In contrast to previous work~\citep{bashiri_flow}, our model is video based and predicts time series of neuronal response and the corresponding marginal distribution for each neuron and time point.
-We structured our model so that the predictions for a population of neurons can be conditioned on an arbitrary number of neurons from the same experiment.
-In addition, it can explicitly infer the latent state allowing us to analyze its relation to other external factors such as the behavior of the animal.
+In contrast to ~\citet{bashiri_flow}, our model is video-based and predicts time series of neuronal response and the corresponding marginal distribution for each neuron and time point.
+We designed the model to predict a neuron's activity conditioned on any subset of neurons from the same experiment.
+In addition, it can explicitly infer the latent state, allowing us to analyze its relation to other external factors such as the behavior of the animal.